Skip to content

 Insulin Sensitivity: the marker your dashboard quietly skips

-This is the one that matters most and shows up least β€” Insulin Sensitivity, the elephant in the room of every metabolic dashboard.
-Insulin resistance is a foundational defect in type 2 diabetes, cardiovascular disease, non-alcoholic fatty liver disease, and polycystic ovary syndrome β€” and most dashboards barely gesture at it.
+This is the one that matters most and shows up least — Insulin Sensitivity, the elephant in the room of every metabolic dashboard.
+Insulin resistance generally precedes type 2 diabetes, and the disease spectrum associated with it spans obesity, cardiovascular disease, non-alcoholic fatty liver disease, metabolic syndrome, and polycystic ovary syndrome — and most dashboards barely gesture at it.
+(Associated, note, not proven to single-handedly cause each of them.)

 Fasting insulin gives an indirect clue: a high value means your pancreas is straining to hold glucose normal, which suggests resistance.
 But it doesn’t quantify how much.
 The gold standard, the hyperinsulinemic-euglycemic clamp, is a research procedure almost never run clinically.
-The practical surrogates are HOMA-IR (Homeostatic Model Assessment of Insulin Resistance) and QUICKI (Quantitative Insulin Sensitivity Check Index), both built from fasting glucose and insulin β€” better than fasting insulin alone, still single snapshots.
+The practical surrogates are HOMA-IR (Homeostatic Model Assessment of Insulin Resistance) and QUICKI (Quantitative Insulin Sensitivity Check Index), both built from fasting glucose and insulin — the most widely used surrogate measures of insulin resistance, correlating reasonably well with the clamp, but still single snapshots.

 Oral Glucose Tolerance Tests (OGTTs) with insulin measured at several time points show the dynamic picture: a glucose load, then glucose and insulin tracked over hours.
 An insulin response that stays high for hours signals resistance the snapshot would miss entirely.
 Without an insulin-sensitivity read, any intervention built only on glucose or lipid numbers is aiming in the dark.